Open to our entire Porto Tribe, & beyond. Limited seats.

 No—in-person attendees must use their reserved invites.
 To ensure fairness, do not apply unless you can commit to attending.

-QonfX Porto will be held on May 9, 2026, from 9:30AM IST.
+QonfX Porto will be held on May 9, 2026, from 9:30AM WEST.

 Thanks for your interest!
 Once you register, you’ll receive a confirmation email along with a calendar invite to block your day.
 As we get closer to the event, we’ll update the invite with the venue details and continue sharing all relevant information over email.